 While Rikiel is Affably Evil and Ungalo is utterly unsympathetic, Donatello Versus fits well into this trope.
 He's an utter narcissist who is willing to kill children for the crime of getting in his way, but he was also arrested at 13 for a crime he didn't commit, and went to a prison where the guard frequently beat him, nearly causing him to die.
 Considering all the shit he went through, it's not too surprising that he turned out so rotten.

 Magnificent Bastard: Enrico Pucci is a charmingpriest who was plunged into despair after racists murdered his sister due to his own mistakes.
-The extremely unfortunate set of circumstances that brought about her demise drove Pucci to hate the idea of an unforeseen future and "fate."
-Coming to idolize DIO, Pucci collects the man's thoughts and plans for a new way of life called "Heaven," and, after handily pulling the strings of everyone in Green Dolphin Street Prison—taking time to try to genuinely help the prisoners there even as they attempt to rob him blind—Pucci uses his upgraded Stand "Made in Heaven" to begin his final plan.
+The extremely unfortunate set of circumstances that brought about her demise drove Pucci to hate the idea of an unforeseen future and "fate".
+Coming to idolize DIO, Pucci collects the man's thoughts and plans for a new way of life called "Heaven", and, after handily pulling the strings of everyone in Green Dolphin Street Prison—taking time to try to genuinely help the prisoners there even as they attempt to rob him blind—Pucci uses his upgraded Stand "Made In Heaven" to begin his final plan.
 Aiming to force every human being to live out their whole lives, and see the entirety of the universe's lifespan, then relive their lives knowing their and everyone else's fates, Pucci intends to enable them to never be surprised or broken by life's events, knowing beforehand all that will happen.
 Pucci is easily the most well-intentioned and genuinely caring Big Bad in the franchise, wanting to simply end the pain that comes with not knowing one's fate, and even while dying a torturous death tries to ensure his "Heaven" will carry on, even at the cost of his own life.

-As if DIO wasn't already a Fountain of Memes, the flashbacks involving him with Pucci in this part have caused him to enter this status as well, especially since Pucci was only 15 at the time of that flashback.
+As if DIO wasn't already a Fountain of Memes, the flashbacks involving him with Pucci in this part have caused him to enter this status as well, especially since Pucci was only 16 at the time of that flashback.

 The famous scene of Pucci and DIO in bed together.
 The subtext is more ambiguous at most and while Pucci is indeed undyingly loyal to DIO, it's implied that he loves DIO in a more platonic way.
 Yet fans like to portray Pucci's sexuality as his defining if not only character trait.

-D and G's Stand "Yo-Yo Ma" who is often put up there with Arabia Fats as having one of the least interesting fights in the series.
-A lot of the dislike comes from the fact that the pacifist nature of "Yo-Yo Ma" prevents the fight from going anywhere and the arc ends up getting repetitive.
+D an G's Stand, Yo-Yo Ma, who is often put up there with Arabia Fats as having one of the least interesting fights in the series.
+A lot of the dislike comes from the fact that the pacifist nature of Yo-Yo Ma prevents the fight from going anywhere and the arc ends up getting repetitive.

 Song Association: All major characters naturally are associated with their musical reference, but Weather is frequently represented with Jamiroquai songs, due to resembling the band's mascot.